 Slow down and enunciate your speech.
 A lot of foreigners are also soft-spoken, so learn how to speak with your chest voice.

 If your accent is extremely thick, consider working to improve it.
-You don’t have to lose it completely, but you do want make it less pronounced.
-Start with free videos from Let’s Talk and consider an online course if you’re serious.
-You can also watch movies and TV shows and practice repeating their speech.
+You don’t have to lose it completely, but you do want to balance it out a little.

 The secret behind my father’s success was that he never assumed people would dislike him for his heritage.
 His confidence was magnetic and his diversity became a strength.
 He made his own reality and you can, too.